unexist/blog/_drafts/orchestration-with-nomad.md

 #### Load balancing

-Glad that you've asked: Unfortunately, [Nomad][] cannot do that directly and it needs again help from another tool.
+Glad that you've asked: Unfortunately, [Nomad][30] cannot do that directly and it needs again help from another tool.

-One of the easiest options here with also a splendid integration of [Consul][] is the proxy [Fabio][], but first things first.
+One of the easiest options here with also a splendid integration of [Consul][6] is the proxy [Fabio][13], but first things first.

-Having a task scheduler at hand is really helping, so there are no surprises when we let [Nomad][] do the work:
+Having a task scheduler at hand is really helping, so there are no surprises when we let [Nomad][30] do the work:

 ###### **HCL**